arthur-debiasi/trybe-front-end-react-testing-library/README.md

 ## 💻 Project

-Creating a test routine for a Pokédex application using React Testing Library.v
+Creating a test routine for a Pokédex application using React Testing Library.

 ## 🚀 Built With